 This probably means that there is only one device in the classroom, most likely the teacher’s personal device.
 With this in mind, a great way to play this game would be to project the game onto the board for everyone to see and have everyone get out a piece of paper (or our printable version of the game).
 Set a time limit of 1 minute and have the students try to solve the projected problem on the board.
 This would be a great introduction activity and it’s very quick to setup and do. (and fun too!).

-A Few Devices Multiple Players
+Two Devices Multiple Players

 - Work in small groups with one device.